-B. Accounting
+b.
+Accounting

-Each judge awards a mark between 0 and 10 for each criterion for both marks of the free skate and the choreographic exercise.
+Each judge awards a mark between 0 and 10 for each criterion of both marks of the choreographic exercise and the free skate.

 The marks awarded by the panel of judges are added by the computer to make the total points per team.
 The highest mark and the lowest mark are automatically put aside by the system.